carlosadean/usbreset/README.md

 # usbreset
-This simple application simulates the plug/unplug of a usb device
+This simple application simulates the plug/unplug of a usb device.

 ### How to compile?
 $ gcc -o usbreset usbreset.c